Support for Employers and Apprentices

 Founded in 2024 by CLR, the Builders of Tomorrow BC Foundation operates independently under a volunteer board of directors.
 The Foundation provides scholarships and bursaries to support students and professionals pursuing construction-related education and training in B.C.

 By empowering the next generation of construction workers and professionals, the Foundation helps remove financial barriers, strengthen the industry, and address B.C.’s skilled labour shortage.
 Committed to fostering an inclusive workforce, the program ensures that equity and opportunity remain at the forefront.
-Click here for more information and applying or email [email protected] for more details.
+Click here for more information and applying or email [email protected], and we can remind you when applications are open.

 Who Can Apply?